zzyzek/sandbox/notes/POMS-Future-Research.md

 * various logic gates with paths through corridors
   - make sure they're solvable on the small scale
   - scale up to see they can still be solved
+* oarpgo with hard boundary conditions
+  - the frame is the one that causes big problems, so seeing how it does in those middle frame regions